We challenged the breath test and officer observations, winning dismissal at a motion to strike in trial.

 No one truly expects to be arrested for a DUI.
 People who are charged with drunk driving normally fall into one of a few categories.
 The first is those who underestimated their level of intoxication.
 This is easy to do after an evening of sipping cocktails.
-Another category includes those who believed that they could make it home safely.
+Another category is those who were aware of their intoxication, but believed that they could make it home safely.
 Many people in this category did not have far to go, or they may have only been using empty side streets.

 A third category includes people who are struggling with addiction.
 People who are addicted to alcohol or drugs often have a base level of intoxication at which they do not feel as though they are impaired.
 People in this group deserve to receive the help they need to recover.
 The final category is people who are wrongfully accused.
 This group includes people whose BAC tests were flawed, people who did not perform well on field sobriety tests due to factors like a medical condition or inclement weather, and people who have a valid defense for other reasons.